Mono Lake: Conservation efforts

 Gaines formed the Mono Lake Committee in 1978.
 He and Sally Judy, a UC Davis student, led the committee and pursued an informational tour of California.
-They joined with the Audubon Society to fight a now famous court battle, the National Audubon Society v.
+They joined the Audubon Society in a now-famous court battle, National Audubon Society v.
 Superior Court, to protect Mono Lake through state public trust laws.
 While these efforts have resulted in positive change, the surface level is still below historical levels, and exposed shorelines are a source of significant alkaline dust during periods of high winds.

-Owens Lake, the once-navigable terminus of the Owens River which had sustained a healthy ecosystem, is now a dry lake bed during dry years due to water diversion beginning in the 1920s.
+Owens Lake, the once-navigable terminus of the Owens River, which had sustained a healthy ecosystem, is now a dry lakebed during dry years due to water diversions beginning in the 1920s.
 Mono Lake was spared this fate when the California State Water Resources Control Board (after over a decade of litigation) issued an order (SWRCB Decision 1631) to protect Mono Lake and its tributary streams on September 28, 1994.
 SWRCB Board Vice-chair Marc Del Piero was the sole Hearing Officer (see D-1631).
-Since that time, the lake level has steadily risen.
 In 1941 the surface level was at 6417 ft above sea level.
-As of October 2013, Mono Lake was at 6378.7 ft above sea level.
-The lake level of 6392 ft above sea level is the goal, a goal made more difficult during years of drought in the American West.
+As of October 2022, Mono Lake was at 6378.7 ft above sea level.
+The lake level of 6392 ft above sea level is the goal, designed to ensure that the lake would be able to reach and sustain a minimum surface level that is generally agreed to be the minimum for keeping the ecosystem healthy.
+It has been more difficult during years of drought in the American West.